 A character reference letter can sometimes make the difference between a favorable and unfavorable resolution in a criminal case.
-You see, Prosecutors like to have documentary evidence justifying a reduction or dismissal in case the District Attorney reviews the file of they are called out on the case at a future date.
+You see, Prosecutors like to have documentary evidence justifying a reduction or dismissal in case the Supervising District Attorney reviews the file or they are called out on the case at a future date.
 The letters, if well written can also assist the lawyer in humanizing the client and making a DA feel good about offering a great deal or dropping the charges completely.

 So, how to you go about writing a character reference letter and what information is important to include in the body of the document.
 The following is a sample of what the letter should contain: